May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Famous outdoor piano recitals in the Łazienki Royal Park

-From May 19 until September 29.
-Location: Royal Łazienki Garden, the area next to the Chopin Monument, closer entrance – from Aleje Ujazdowskie Street.
+From May 11 until September 7.
+Location: Royal Łazienki Garden, next to the Chopin Monument, closer entrance – from Aleje Ujazdowskie Street.
 The exact location of recitals on Google Maps.
-Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back from May 14.
+Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back from May 11.
 Next to the monument of Fryderyk Chopin, in the park, there is a piano on which Chopin’s music is played by award-winning pianists from Poland and abroad.
-Starting from May 19, every Sunday, 2 concerts: 12 pm and 4 pm.
+Starting from May 11, there are two concerts: at 12 pm and 4 pm every Sunday.
 Free entrance.
 Our tips in English on visiting the Łazienki Royal Park.

 “Nocny Market” – street food in Wola

-From May 14 until September.
+From May 13 until September.
 Location: Park Pięciu Sióstr, Chono Lulu Bistro & Bar (Ochota).
-Facebook event in Polish.
+Facebook.
+Instagram.

 Outdoor karting track at the National Stadium